runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 Their chest is quite deep, consisting primarily of wing muscles, with a much more narrow lower torso.
 Most dragons also have spikes or ridges running down the length of their spine, from the base of their skull to the tip of their tail.

-Female dragons are on average 20-25% larger than males.

 Dragons are sapient, and tend to be quite intelligent.
 All dragons have a tendency towards hoarding, although individual dragons will hoard different things.
 Many dragons hoard gems, gold, or wealth, but others may hoard magical artifacts, art, or knowledge.
 Dragons have their own spoken language, but can often speak and write in a variety of human languages.
 Many dragons are philosophers and researchers, devoting a great deal of time to unraveling how some aspect of the universe works.
 There have also been a number of dragon warlords and conquerors who have taken over local human civilizations over the ages, although these have generally limited their